adityaazad79/IPL_2023_Dataset_Scraping/README.md

 ## You may use the dataset for your EDA, visualisations, BI projects, Performance analysis, Predictive modeling, Sponsorship and marketing, etc.

-# There are three types of datasets in the repo.
+# There are two datasets in the repo.

 1. Batting_PerMatchData_IPL_2023.csv - The dataset contains information about the performance of each batsman in each inning of the match.